My mother didn’t just beat me when I was a little guy, she assaulted me. Habitually.

 It's not reverse sexism.
 It's sexism.
 Another form of the primitive tribalism of group bias which precludes individuals from defining themselves by their own actions and choices.

 I know from hard-won personal experience that this kind of supremacism is not the right direction for those of us on the left.
 It is quite literally the way to madness.
-A toxic path that which threatens to unhinge and consume those who travel along it.
+A toxic path which threatens to unhinge and consume those who travel along it.
 No matter how noble their intentions.

 This version of identity politics has the potential to alienate progressive men like me who consider ourselves feminists.
 Thereby clearing the way for the regressive backlash some political opportunists have sought to provoke among the poor and faltering middle class.